vidaud/seta/seta-doc/docs/setup/deployment.md

 ### Models

-Another important setup is the models file, they keep the necessary information to created the related suggestions, and the related terms of the words in the text provided.
+Another important setup is the models file, they keep the necessary information to create the related suggestions, and the related terms of the words in the text provided.

-Download the file  **json_suggestion.json** from From the following repository link:
+Download the file  **json_suggestion.json** from the following repository link:

 [https://jeodpp.jrc.ec.europa.eu/ftp/jrc-opendata/D4P-Cellar-dump/json_suggestion.json](https://jeodpp.jrc.ec.europa.eu/ftp/jrc-opendata/D4P-Cellar-dump/json_suggestion.json)